caseyanderson/workshops/supercollider/intro_sc.md

 [SC Mailing List](http://www.birmingham.ac.uk/facilities/ea-studios/research/supercollider/mailinglist.aspx), this is the main place to go for support other than the docs.
 All of the devs are very active on this list and respond quickly to questions.

 ## Download
 Go [here](https://supercollider.github.io/download.html) to download SuperCollider.
-Once your download is complete, go ahead and install install.
+Once your download is complete, go ahead and install.

 ## About
 Supercollider is made up of two applications: a language interpreter and one or more synthesis servers.
 All communication between the `lang` (short for language) and the `server` is done via [OpenSoundControl](http://opensoundcontrol.org/).